RikkuX491/SE-NYC-TEMPLATE-Phase-2/README.md

 Today we will learn about how to work with Forms and controlled input in React to help us accomplish some tasks related to displaying data on the website.

-1. There is a new component called `NewPetForm` that will allow us to add new pets to our website. _When the form is submitted_, a new pet should be created and added to our website.
+There is a new component called `NewPetForm` that will allow us to add new pets to our website. _When the form is submitted_, a new pet should be created and added to our website.

-- Make all the input fields for this form controlled inputs, so that you can access all the form data via state.
+1. Create and use state to control the values for each of the `<input type="text">` elements to make all the input fields for the `<form>` returned by the `NewPetForm` component controlled inputs, so that you can access all the form `<input>` data via state.

+2. Create event handlers that are used to update the states created in Deliverable # 1.
+Each event handler should be assigned as the value for an `onChange` attribute for the appropriate `<input>` element.

-- Handle the form's _submit_ event, and use the data that you have saved in state to create a new pet object with the following properties:
+3. Create a function named `handleSubmit` in the `NewPetForm` component that is used to handle the form's _submit_ event, and use the data that you have saved in state to create a new pet object with the following properties:

   ``` jsx